Last Updated on 27/08/2023

 - Waterproof to IPX-8 standards (underwater 6.5 feet/2 meters for 30 minutes)

 - Can be used as a pocket hand torch by unclipping from the headband

 Petzl TacTikka Headlamp

-The Petzl TacTikka is minimal headlamp which will serve most backpackers needs for many years.
-The single button operation makes the TacTikka easy to use even with gloves on and provides three basic modes of lighting.
-As one of the cheapest headlamps for backpacking, what you get is actually pretty impressive and the battery life makes the TacTikka from Petzl a neat addition to any backpack.
+The Petzl TacTikka is a minimal headlamp that will serve most backpackers’ needs for many years.
+The single-button operation makes the TacTikka easy to use even with gloves on, and provides three basic modes of lighting.
+As one of the cheapest headlamps for backpacking, what you get is actually pretty impressive, and the battery life makes the TacTikka from Petzl a neat addition to any backpack.

 - Red lighting preserves night vision and stealth

 - Long burn time even on the highest setting